-The Center will celebrate our nation’s collective experience, from the early 16th-century arrival in the Americas of the first people of African descent to the present, in a nationwide preservation effort that captures photographs, audiovisual oral histories, and images of artifacts to demonstrate the connections between American history and family and community stories.
-This innovative, high-tech facility will allow onsite visitors of all ages to discover the wonders of family history while enabling those offsite to participate in the Center remotely.
+The Center will celebrate our nation’s collective experience, from the early 16th century arrival in the Americas of the first people of African descent to the present, in a nationwide preservation effort that captures photographs, audiovisual oral histories, and images of artifacts to demonstrate the connections between American history and family and community stories.
+This innovative facility will allow visitors of all ages to discover the wonders of family history while enabling those offsite to participate in the Center remotely.

-Affiliated with the Robert Frederick Smith Explore Your Family History Center, the Community Curation Program (CCP) is a new initiative sponsored by the Robert Frederick Smith Fund for the Digitization and Curation of African American History at the Smithsonian’s National Museum of African American History and Culture.
-The CCP seeks to bridge the generational divide in African American communities by enabling participants to preserve and share their stories by uploading audio, video, photographs, and other documentation via their smart phones to a central, searchable, online repository.
+The Community Curation Program (CCP) is a new initiative sponsored by the Robert Frederick Smith Fund and the Family History Center for the digitization and curation of African American History at the Museum.
+The CCP seeks to bridge the generational divide in African American communities by enabling participants to preserve and share their stories by uploading audio, video, photographs, and other documentation using their smart phones to a central, searchable, online repository.

 The Robert Frederick Smith Explore Your Family History Center featuring the CCP will become a “go-to” place for those who wish to explore African American family and community history and research the African American experience.
 The experience of African Americans is documented by myriad stories that reveal a rich past entwined with and contributing to America’s complex history.
 These stories need to be told and woven into the magnificent tapestry of African American history.
 It is vital that stories like yours be captured for current and future generations before they are lost.
 Digital documentation will allow the history of African Americans to reach a wide audience, far beyond the Museum’s walls.
-This, in turn, will build understanding and knowledge at home and abroad about the contributions of African Americans to our nation and the world.
+This will build understanding and knowledge at home and abroad about the contributions of African Americans to our nation and the world.

-The National Museum of African American History and Culture will launch the CCP smartphone application for multiple devices in 2017.
+The Museum will launch the CCP in 2017.
 The application will assist you in digitizing and uploading your family and community history.
-Visit the Museum’s website in 2017 for information about how to download the application and guidelines for submitting your stories, photographs, and other documentation.
+Visit the Museum’s website for information about how to participate and guidelines for submitting your stories.

 The Museum receives on a weekly basis numerous offers of historical and art objects for the Museum to consider for its collection and unfortunately we cannot give these offers the attention they deserve.
 Therefore the Museum is requesting that potential donors hold on to their materials a little longer and reconsider proposing collection donations in 2017.
 At that time, a collection donation form will be accessible on the Museum website.